 What is the target machine's capability to ensure accuracy?

-The lower the standard deviation in relation to the specified range, the higher the Cmk value and the more reliable the production process becomes.
-Accurate machine capability analysis is therefore key part of precision engineering and quality assurance.
+The lower the dispersion in relation to the specified range, the higher the Cm value and the more reliable the production process becomes.

 In other words, if you throw three darts at the board, they will always hit a specific field, but this will not always be the bull’s eyes.
 If the machine is set precisely to the center of the specified range, the Cmk value will be equal to the Cm value.
 As the setting moves away from this center, the Cmk value decreases.
 The objective is to achieve Cm and Cmk values that are as high as possible.